Abathargh/avrman/README.md

 # avrman

-Avrman is a tool for managing nim projects targetting AVR microcontrollers.
+avrman (*avr manager*) is a tool for managing nim projects targetting AVR microcontrollers.

 It is tightly coupled with the [avr_io](https://github.com/Abathargh/avr_io) library, which is not a dependency, but it is used as the base dependency for